LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 **Liam:**
 	_Thank you.
 Good bye.
-		**Event**
+		==**Event**==
 			Looks at Marina walking away.
 Looks at the water for a moment.
-				Liam**éI should go back home.
+				**Liam**: I should go back home.

+**Event:**
 	On his way back, he notices someone who appears lost.
+He goes to check on him.
 **Liam:**
 	_He looks lost…I know what that feels like.
-Let me go have a closer look.
+I should check on him.

+**Event**
-(Liam approaches the young man)
+	Liam approaches the young man
 **Liam:**
 	_Are you okay?

-**Man:**
+**Lost Man:**
-	_Yes, I was waiting for you.
+	Yes, I was waiting for you.
 **Liam (surprised):**
-	_Waiting for me?
+	Waiting for me?

-**Man:**
+**Lost Man:**
-	_Yes, Liam.
+	Yes, Liam.
 Don’t you recognize me?
 **Liam: (puzzled):**
 	_You sort of look like me?![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeOTHoxf80s80Wjqw9C5LeRqAaxbsWDWfHjj5Dz1OaNmQ6Tr6UAlrsN5dKVat8WT4kfSf5JTJwPw-khTFuKZndEKK4Ijxw3iG0et0j18TrhGdQdK2teea5jTKpUkUhRgDyGxe3zjb1DhKRW5l4s9HRCmHyVRsQuDu-1rScxqw?key=r8DbU-nyKaMbNG7HjyHqKA)

-**Man:**
-	_Exactly.
+**Lost Man:**
+	Exactly.
 I’m you.
 Think of me as your inner voice.
 How about we try to have your old man understand you a little better.
 **Liam:**
-	_Ok…I’m not sure if I should follow a random stranger and I doubt he’ll ever understand.
+	Ok…I’m not sure if I should follow a random stranger and I doubt he’ll ever understand.

-**Man:**
-	_Liam.
+**Liam 2:**
+	Liam.
 I am you.
 Let’s just have a chat.
 **Liam:**
-	_Alright…I guess.
+	Alright…I guess.

-**Man:**
+**Liam 2:**
-	_First step is to try and to communicate effectively.
+	The first step is to try to communicate more effectively.
 You need to describe clearly and concisely the facts of the situation without being condescending towards your interlocutor.
 		For instance, I have done all the work that was assigned to me.
+I will go home now.
 			To practice this skill, let me ask you a question and pick the statement that you think is best.

-QUESTION: Why don’t you have a girlfriend?
+QUESTION 1: Why don’t you have a girlfriend?

-1. I have just graduated from university and I want to focus on myself for now.
+1. ==I have just graduated from university and I want to focus on myself for now.==

 2. I don’t want to talk about it.